Freedom of Expression/Maintenance of Public Order

-- When, in the judgment of the president or the president's agent, who has been specifically designated by the president for the purpose, the normal procedures have failed to maintain proper order, the president or the president's designated agent shall put the following into effect:
+- When, in the judgment of the president or her agent, who has been specifically designated by her for the purpose, the normal procedures have failed to maintain proper order, she or her designated agent shall put the following into effect:

-- if the president deems that extreme circumstances exist, the president or the president's designated agent shall summon the appropriate law enforcement agency or agencies to quell the disrupters and eject them from the campus.
+- if she deems that extreme circumstances exist, the president or her designated agent shall summon the appropriate law enforcement agency or agencies to quell the disrupters and eject them from the campus.
 This is an extreme measure to be used only in the event of grave emergency;

-- if the president deems the disruption not such as to require the intervention of a law enforcement agency, the president or the president's agent shall offer a specific invitation to meet with the disrupters at some stated place and time in the immediate future for the purpose of constructive discussion which may continue without limit provided there is no interference with the conduct of any College activity or access to any College-controlled facility;
+- if she deems the disruption not such as to require the intervention of a law enforcement agency, the president or her agent shall offer a specific invitation to meet with the disrupters at some stated place and time in the immediate future for the purpose of constructive discussion which may continue without limit provided there is no interference with the conduct of any College activity or access to any College-controlled facility;

-- if this invitation is not accepted, or if after such time as the president or the president's agent deems reasonable under the circumstances there shall have been no sufficient progress, the following steps shall be taken:
+- if this invitation is not accepted, or if after such time as the president or his agent deems reasonable under the circumstances there shall have been no sufficient progress, the following steps shall be taken:

 - the College campus shall be declared closed to outsiders without legitimate business on the campus.
 Violators shall be liable to treatment as trespassers;

-- the president or the president's designated agent shall declare the disrupted area off-limits to all students, faculty, staff members and other College personnel, except those designated by the president or the president's agent to enter it, as well as to all visitors, invitees and licensees;
+- the president or her designated agent shall declare the disrupted area off-limits to all students, faculty, staff members and other College personnel, except those designated by the president or her agent to enter it, as well as to all visitors, invitees and licensees;

-- the president or the president's agent shall warn the disrupters that unless the disruption ends by a specified time, a court injunction seeking their immediate ejection from the campus will be sought;
+- the president or her agent shall warn the disrupters that unless the disruption ends by a specified time, a court injunction seeking their immediate ejection from the campus will be sought;

-- if the disruption persists, the president or the president's agent shall apply forthwith to a court of competent jurisdiction for an injunction and temporary restraining order requiring the disrupters to cease their disruption or be ejected from the campus, subject to whatever penalties the court may impose;
+- if the disruption persists, the president or her agent shall apply forthwith to a court of competent jurisdiction for an injunction and temporary restraining order requiring the disrupters to cease their disruption or be ejected from the campus, subject to whatever penalties the court may impose;

 - if the court order must finally be served, those disrupters affected by the order, whether they are students, faculty, staff or other employees of Hamilton, or others, will be subject to applicable judicial procedures.